3Dmondo/PtVzzlexMasCake/README.md

 the value must be a positive integer (arbitrarily large)

+if no argument is passed, a random number with 309 digits is used.

 ## Output
 A text file named "output.txt" with the following format: